m&a community logo

 Here are the main points to remember about SPAC companies:

-1. A SPAC is a company with no business operations formed to raise capital through an initial public offering (IPO), merge with a target company, and take it public.
+1. Special purpose acquisition companies (SPACs), also known as blank check companies, are entities with no business operations formed to raise capital through an initial public offering (IPO), merge with a target company, and take it public.

 2. Three main stages of a standard SPAC deal include SPAC formation and IPO, SPAC target search, and De-SPAC merger.

-3. The main advantage of going public through a SPAC is that it takes less time (3–6 months) as compared with the traditional IPO process (12–18 months).
+3. The main advantages of SPAC mergers is that it takes less time (3–6 months) as compared with the traditional IPO process (12–18 months).

 4. The main disadvantage of going public through a SPAC is that a target company is limited on time.
 Thus, when it comes to conducting due diligence and preparing the required documents for the SEC, it may fail to do so properly.